dhernan1972/Cyber-Journey/README.md

 ### Elk Configuration

 Ansible was used to automate configuration of the ELK machine.
 No configuration was performed manually, which is advantageous because...

-°Installs docker.io: the Docker engine, used for running containers *Installs python3-pip: Package used to install Python software *Installs docker module: Python client for Docker *Increases the virtual memory of the target VM in order to run the ELK container
+*Installs docker.io: the Docker engine, used for running containers *Installs python3-pip: Package used to install Python software *Installs docker module: Python client for Docker *Increases the virtual memory of the target VM in order to run the ELK container